paying or deferring your fees

 - The Student Accounts Office is the primary authority on fee payments and deferrals.
 Familiarize yourself with their website for inquiries related to: student fees, financial aid, awards, and scholarships.
 Pay attention to the tuition “Fee Schedule,” which describes the specific tuition amounts for each category of student (e.g., domestic, international, BCom, CTEP).
 The “Refund Schedule” describes the timeline and conditions for receiving fee adjustments and refunds.

 - The specific August deadline to officially register in your courses, as described above, is published each year in the Registration Instructions & Timetable, under “Important Dates.”

-- On pages 18 to 19 of the Academic Orientation PDF, we have described the course registration process in greater detail.
+- On pages 18 to 19 of the Academic Orientation PDF (2016-17 version coming soon), we have described the course registration process in greater detail.

 Note: the fee refund deadlines are not the same as academic deadline to drop/cancel courses.

 It is difficult to even consider paying or deferring your fees, for first year courses, without giving thought to your broader student financial plan.
-Whether you are relying upon scholarships, loans, or part-time employment, visit the next page to learn about planning your finances.
+Whether you are relying upon scholarships, loans, or part-time employment, visit the next page to learn about acquiring your TCard.